-Criminal record check for issuing a licence to practise
+Criminal record check for issuing a licence

 When you apply for a licence, the OACIQ must carry out a criminal record check.
 This criminal record check is required to determine whether a further examination of your file by the Licence Issue and Maintenance Committee (LIMC) is justified.